-When using a PFD-P500VM-E as an indoor unit, connect 2 PUHY-P250YHM-A / PQHY-P250YHM-A outdoor units to each indoor unit and operate with a built-in remote control for the indoor unit.
-At factory shipment, this model of indoor unit is designed and set to accommodate a single refrigerant circuit.
+When using a PFD-P500VM-E as an indoor unit, connect 2 PUHY-P250YJM-A/PQHY-P250YHM-A outdoor units to an indoor unit and operate with a built-in remote controller for the indoor unit.

+At the factory settings, this model of indoor unit is designed and set to accommodate a single refrigerant circuit.
 Connection of two refrigerant circuits to the indoor unit requires setting change and pipe work.

-- 1: Bold line indicates refrigerant piping (gas/liquid).
-This system consists of two refrigerant circuits. - 2: Indicates TB3-type transmission line that connects the indoor and outdoor units.
+- \1: Bold line indicates refrigerant piping (gas/liquid).
+This system consists of two refrigerant circuits. - \2: Indicates TB3-type transmission line that connects the indoor and outdoor units.
+This system consists of two refrigerant circuit.